Genei-Ltd/recall-sdk/README.md

 }
 ```

-The `RecallSdk` automatically adds the `Token` prefix to your API key when missing, throws `RecallSdkError` for non-success responses, and returns the typed response payload for each call.
+The `RecallSdk` automatically adds the `Token` prefix to your API key when missing, throws `RecallSdkError` for non-success responses, and returns the typed response payload for each call, optionally aborting hung requests (and raising a `RecallSdkTimeoutError`) when `timeoutMs` is configured.

 ## Error handling